Kaggle/kaggle-api/README.md

 or adding to those services, you should be working in your Kaggle mid-tier development environment.
 You'll run Kaggle locally, in the container, and test the Python code by running it in the container so it can connect to your local testing environment.
-However, do not try to create a release from within the container.
-The code formatter (`yapf3`) changes much more than intended.

 Also, run the following command to get `autogen.sh` installed:
 ```bash